Policy last updated

 Workplace Contact officers can also be contacted for a confidential discussion.

-While the department encourages its employees to use the internal complaints processes to resolve any complaints, employees may also lodge a complaints with external bodies such as the Merit Protection , Victorian Human Rights and the Australian Human Rights .
+While the department encourages its staff to use the internal complaints processes to resolve any complaints, staff may also lodge a complaint with external bodies such as the Merit Protection , Victorian Equal Opportunity and Human Rights , the Australian Human Rights and the Fair Work .

 Resources